moonkie

 Through playing within the boundaries set by rules, Montessori activities focus on developing the whole child, including their intellectual, emotional, and physical growth.

-So, siblings working together on an activity will engage in social skills like sharing, communicating, and teamwork while exercising cognitive skills like problem-solving, estimation, and memory.
+So, siblings working together on an activity will engage in social skills such as sharing, communication, and teamwork while exercising cognitive skills such as problem-solving, estimation, and memory.

 Montessori Homeschool Results